2019-MIT-Environmental-Bioinformatics/nitrogenfix-project/README.md

 		Final phylogenetic tree images, contains our results and those from the authors.
 3. Figure 3
 	This folder contains the .csv file obtained from the Meren website.
 In this file the HBD data and latitude, longitude are found.
 From this folder the .png files were created using the jupyter notebook code found in (Bubble_map.ipynb).
 Comparison2.png and comparison1.png
-4. Trash
-	Inside this folder are all the lost children that we either used but didn't need to or found no use for them at all.

 ### Logs
+Logs were deleted after tryinig to reset our git push.
+However, this is what they would look like if they still existed.
 1. Figure 1
+	1. Figure1_from_paper
+		Step1
+			-anvi-script-FASTA-to-contigs-db.log
+				Log file for the first step in the anvio pipeline.
+		Step2
+			-anvi-get-sequences-for-hmm-hits.log
+				Log file for the second step in the anvio pipeline.
+		Step3
 			-anvi-gen-phylogenomic-tree.log
 				Log file for the second to last step to create the phylogenomic tree.
-	-anvi-get-sequences-for-hmm-hits.log
-		Log file for the second step in the anvio pipeline.
-	-anvi-script-FASTA-to-contigs-db.log
+		Step4
+			-anvi-interactive.log
+				Log file to visualize tree
+	2. Figure1_unnecessary_figures
-		Log file for the first step in the anvio pipeline.
+		Log files for the ANVIO6 pipeline.
 2. Figure 2
-	-Step 1 Build Database
+	-Step 1 Make Database
 		Log file for the first step of building the phylogenetic tree.
 	-Step 2 Blast for Proteins in MAGS
 		Blast log file for MAGS from each ocean environment.